Hard Drive Failures, What do they mean?

 As mentioned earlier, an HDD has a moving arm that reads/writes the data from/on the HDD.
 However, over years of extensive use, it can break down and render the hard drive dead.

 The following are some of the common symptoms of mechanical failure:

 - Clicking or grinding noises from the HDD

 - Disappeared files and folders

 - The system won’t boot

-When a hard drive failure is because of mechanical or hardware problems, then there is little you can do on your own.
+If hard drive failure error is because of mechanical or hardware problems, then there is little you can do on your own.